DataDog/hiring-engineers/answers.md

 Success!

 ### Database Integration
-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 The next step was to add a database integration to the Agent.
 I chose to use MySQL because of previous experience using it but there are countless other database integrations supported by Datadog.
 I first installed MySQL on the Ubuntu VM with the simple command:
 ```Shell
 $ sudo apt-get update (updates package registry)
 $ sudo apt-get install mysql-server
 ```
 I selected MySQL from the list under the Integrations tab of the UI and followed the configuration instructions.
-I created the datadog user and granted it the necessary permissions.
+I created the Datadog user and granted it the necessary permissions.
 I finally added the config code to the mysql config file found at `/etc/datadog-agent/conf.d/mysql.d/conf.yaml`
 ```Shell
 init_config: